Directory

 • Henson, H. E. and Taylor, M. R. (2020) A sart1 zebrafish mutant results in developmental defects in the central nervous system.
 Cells 9:2340.

 • Ali Z., Mukwaya A., Biesemeier A., Ntzouni M., Ramskold D., Giatrellis S., Mammadzada P., Cao R., Lennikov A., Marass M., Gerri C., Hildesjö C., Taylor M., Deng Q., Peebo B., del Peso L., Kvanta A., Sandberg R., Schraermeyer U., Andre H., Steffensen J., Lagali N., Cao Y., Kele J., and Jensen L. (2019) Intussusceptive vascular remodeling precedes pathological neovascularization.
-Arteriosclerosis, Thrombosis, and Vascular Biology39:1402-18.
+Arteriosclerosis, Thrombosis, and Vascular Biology 39:1402-18.

 • Gawdzik, J. C., Yue, M. S., Martin, N. R., Elemans, L. M. H., Lanham, K. A., Heideman, W., Rezendes, R., Baker, T. R., Taylor, M. R., Plavicki, J. S. (2018). sox9b is required in cardiomyocytes for cardiac morphogenesis and function.
 Scientific Reports 8:13906.

 • Teitz T., Fang J., Goktug A. N., Bonga J. D., Diao S., Hazlitt R. A., Iconaru L., Morfouace M., Currier D., Zhou Y., Umans R. A., Taylor M. R., Cheng C., Min J., Freeman B., Peng J., Roussel M. F., Kriwacki R., Guy R. K., Chen T, Zuo J. (2018).
 CDK2 inhibitors as candidate therapeutics for cisplatin- and noise-induced hearing loss.
-J Exp Med 215:1187-1203.
+Journal of Experimental Medicine 215:1187-1203.

 • Umans, R. A. Henson, H. E., Mu, F., Parupalli, C., Ju, B., Peters, J. L., Lanham, K. A., Plavicki, J. S., and Taylor, M. R. (2017).
 CNS angiogenesis and barriergenesis occur simultaneously.
 Developmental Biology 425:101-108.
 (Cover art)